nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 $rounds = \frac{120}{3} = 40 rounds$

 The robot should be able to run up to 40 rounds without needing a charge.
 This will help with testing as well as reducing the risk that the robot's power supply will die during the competition.

-The power supply's 5 V, 2 A output will be connected via a USB A to USB A cable to the Nvidia Jetson Nano.

 ### **Current Analysis**